Skip to the main content.

 A 50/50 even split is rarely the answer.
 What if one co-founder doesn't contribute at all or deliver as promised?
 They could still walk away with a slice of the pie they didn't rightfully deserve.

-That's where Agile Partnerships come in.
+That's where Agile Partnerships (aka a co-founder prenup) comes in.
 You can determine equity rewards based on agreed performance milestones.

 These are the most common causes of co-founder conflict and - like any relationship - if ignored, they can fester and become much bigger than they need to be.